fredericaltorres/fMicroService/README.md

 - Docker
 - Kubernetes on Azure

+My goal is to build a case study that I can use to evaluate the scalability possibilities of the technologies mentioned above.

 ## On line donation back end prototype
 I am going to build a back end able to received and processed donations.
 The donation should be created by hundreds of users entering donation amounts